-Columns A and B: If you withdraw funds from an Idaho medical savings account and don't use the funds to pay eligible medical expenses, Idaho taxes the withdrawal.
+Columns A and B: Idaho taxes withdrawals from an Idaho medical savings account that you don't use to pay eligible medical expenses.
 Report this amount as an other addition.
 Eligible medical expenses include:

 - · Medical care

-- · Vision care
+- Vision care

 - · Dental care

-- Medical insurance premiums and long-term care expenses
+- · Medical insurance premiums

+- · Long-term care expenses

-If you make a taxable withdrawal and you're under age 59 1/2, penalty applies to the withdrawal.
+A penalty applies to taxable withdrawals you make when you're under age 59 1/2.
 The penalty is 10% of the amount withdrawn.
 Report the penalty on Form 43, line 72, and check the box for an unqualified withdrawal.